Skip to the content.

 Developers

-In the file trashapis.js there are functions for each trash data provider the function takes a postcode, a house number, a street (for Belgium) and a country.
+In the file trashapis.ts there are functions for each trash data provider the function takes an ApiSettings object and contains the number, zipcode, street and country.

 /** Your custom trash collection implementation **/